Ruslan-Shcherban/Barbershop-easy-html-css-only/README.md

 # Barbershop-easy-html-css-only
 This is simple website made in 5 hours

-Its made for my first experience in Programming
+It was made for my first experience in Programming